roeszler/toptails/README.md

 | White | #FFF | rgba(255,255,255,1) |
 | Black | #000 | rgba(0,0,0,1) |
 | Silver | #c0c0c0 | rgba(192,192,192,1) |

+#### Site Mockup & Wireframe

+The feel and function of the wireframes is the initial framework of the site.
+It is intended to show stakeholders and potential clients early concepts before any coding started.

+Contained as [TopTails Wireframe.pdf](assets/images/TopTailsWireframe.pdf) documentation is a visualisation of the layout and simple colouring intended for the site.

+The wireframes are intended to convey :
+- An indication of the various elements and positions of these in relation to each other.
+- The actions / content that gets priority via it's location on the screen, actions, animations and embedded interactivity.
+- What is encountered at different stages of the site.
+- Illustrate the more technical requirements in the site to achieve an easy and intuitive navigation to the primary goals of the stakeholders in the site.
+- Convey a sense of the user experience planned for the site as users navigate.

 ## 3. Features